Tractable Bayesian Density Regression via Logit Stick-Breaking Priors: Bayesian computational methods

-where both terms in equation \eqref{EM} are linear in the augmented data $(\boldsymbol{\zeta}_i, \bar{\boldsymbol{\omega}}_i)$, and represent the sum of Gaussian kernels.
+where $\bar{\kappa}_{ih}=\zeta_{ih}-0.5\sum_{l=h}^H\zeta_{il}$.
+Hence, both terms in equation \eqref{EM} are linear in the augmented data $(\boldsymbol{\zeta}_i, \bar{\boldsymbol{\omega}}_i)$, and represent the sum of Gaussian kernels.
 This linearity property simplifies computations in the expectation step for the complete log-posterior in equation \eqref{eq::completeloglik}, whereas the Gaussian structure allows simple maximizations.
-Since the joint maximization of the expected complete log-posterior with respect to $(\boldsymbol{\beta},\boldsymbol{\sigma}^{2})$ is intractable, we rely on a conditional maximization procedure in the last step of Algorithm \ref{algo2}, which provides closed form solutions.
-This approach is referred as Expectation Conditional Maximization (\textsc{ecm}) \citep{MR93}.
+Since the joint maximization of the expected complete log-posterior with respect to $(\boldsymbol{\beta},\boldsymbol{\tau})$ is intractable, we rely on a conditional maximization procedure \citep{MR93} in the last step of Algorithm \ref{algo2}, which provides analytical solutions.